trevisanj/PFANT/README.md

 ### 4.2 Input/output data files

-THe different file types in the pipeline will be explained in the next subsections.
+The different file types in the pipeline will be explained in the next subsections.

 #### 4.2.1 Stellar data and running settings

 Table 2 -- stellar and running settings data files.
-The "--options" column shows the command-line options that can be used to change the
+The "--options" column shows the command-line options that can be used to change the name for a particular file, _e.g._, `run4.py --fn_main main-other.dat`.

  Default name     | --option    | Description
 ------------------|-------------|----------------------------------------------------